Obol Stack v0.10.0: Agents that Earn

 What Shipped

 The Agent Factory.
-A permissioned parent Hermes agent, loaded with the <agent-factory> skill, can spawn unique child agents, each with its own namespace, model, optional wallet, and optional ServiceOffer (agent business offering).
-One intelligent parent can scale agent businesses programmatically.
+You or the parent Hermes agent, can spawn isolated sub-gents, each with its own namespace, model configuration, agent configuration, and optional wallet.
+One intelligent parent can refine, maintain, and scale agent businesses continuously.

-Per-agent wallets. <obol agent new <name> --create-wallet> spawns a dedicated <remote-signer> pod and a fresh keystore alongside the agent.
-Every Agent Business has its own on-chain identity and revenue address.
-Sales route to that wallet by default.
-If one agent's key leaks, the blast radius is bounded to that agent's revenue.
+Per-agent wallets. obol agent new <name> --create-wallet spawns a dedicated remote-signer and a fresh private key alongside the agent.
+Each Agent Business can have its own on-chain identity and signing address.
+Sales route to that wallet by default, but can also point to a cold wallet for safekeeping.
+If one agent's key leaks, the blast radius is bounded to that agent's balance sheet.
 Other Agent Businesses on the same stack are untouched.

 OBOL on both sides.
 In v0.9.0, we shipped OBOL as a settlement asset on the sell side.
-Now, v0.10.0 adds <obol buy inference --token OBOL>.
-OBOL is now first-class on the buy side alongside USDC.
+Now, v0.10.0 adds obol buy inference --token OBOL.
+Soon you can spend the OBOL your agents are earning on your agents' inference bills.
+OBOL will continue to be a favored asset within the stack as a means of payment for early adopters alongside USDC.

 How It Works

 What v0.10.0 adds is the layer that turns an agent into an Agent Business.
-Each agent now has a single source of truth, the Agent CR, defining its model, skills, objective, wallet, and on-chain identity.
+Each agent now has a single source of truth, the Agent Custom Resource, defining its model, skills, objective, wallet, and on-chain identity.
 When any of that changes, the service-offer controller updates every linked offer to match.
-The identity is registered on the open ERC-8004 Agent Registry, so buyers can verify the seller before paying.
+The identity can be registered on the onchain ERC-8004 Agent Registry, so buyers can verify the seller before paying.
 When a sale happens, revenue arrives as a normal ERC-20 transfer to the agent's wallet.
 No custom indexer required.

 The Agent Factory takes this one step further.
-A parent Hermes agent with the <agent-factory> skill can spin up a new child agent, give it a wallet, and list it as a ServiceOffer, all on its own.
-Operators set up one supervisor and let it grow Agent Business inventory on demand.
-The stack moves from "operator declares each agent by hand" to "an agent grows the inventory on its own."
+A parent Hermes agent with the agent-factory skill can spin up a new child agent, give it a wallet, and list it for sale, all on its own.
+Operators set up one supervisor and a channel to communicate with it, and let it grow Agent Business inventory on demand.
+The stack moves from "operator declares each agent by hand" to "an agent grows and improves the inventory on its own."

 What's Next

-Soon, we will be announcing a new program related to the Obol Stack that will drive new adoption of this technology, and the entire Ethereum agentic economy.
+Soon, we will be announcing a new activation program for Agent Businesses that will drive new adoption of these markets, and the entire Ethereum agentic economy.
 Stay tuned!

 Get Started